This post may contain affiliate links. Please read my disclosure.

 - Add all remaining ingredients (except cream) and set to cook on high pressure for 15 minutes.

-- Once done cooking, release the pressure using the quick release valve.
+- Once done cooking, let the pressure release naturally for 10 minutes.
+Then use the quick release to release the remaining pressure..

-- Turn the Instant Pot back to the saute setting (low) and bring to a simmer.
+- Turn the Instant Pot back to the saute setting (normal) and bring to a simmer.